 - Foul taste in the mouth

 If you notice the signs and symptoms of an impacted wisdom tooth, you must contact our dentists promptly.
 If left untreated, impacted wisdom teeth can damage other teeth, lead to cysts and dental abscesses, cavities, and gum disease.
-As such, you may need emergency wisdom tooth removal as soon as possible.
+As such, you may need emergency wisdom tooth removal in Houston as soon as possible.

 Energy Dental is a state-of-the-art dental clinic specializing in general dentistry, cosmetic dentistry, and restorative dentistry.
 We recommend wisdom teeth removal if an examination of your teeth reveals that they may cause problems in the future.
 Our goal is to address all potential problems before they can affect your overall dental health, which is why we often recommend preventative wisdom tooth removal.
-Please schedule an appointment to explore your wisdom tooth removal options in Houston, TX.
+Please schedule an appointment to explore your options for wisdom tooth removal in Houston, TX.